AOSSIE-Org/Info/GSoC-Ideas/2026/Fate.md

 # Fate Protocol: Bull/Bear Coins as Native Oracles

 Fate Protocol is a decentralized, perpetual prediction market that operates continuously without expiration.
-It replaces traditional order books with a dual-vault system—where users buy and sell **bullCoins** and **bearCoins**—enabling speculation on market trends in a fluid, always-on ecosystem.
+It replaces traditional order books with a dual-vault system—where users buy and sell **bullCoins** and **bearCoins**—enabling hedging against market trends in a fluid, always-on ecosystem.

 ## Current State